ChristerNilsson/Lab/2018/049-Twins/README.md

 ![Screenshot](screenshot.jpg)

+## Picture

-Position after free pairing of 5 and 2
+* Position after free pairing of 5 and 2
-Free pairs: 0-7 and c1-c2
+* Free pairs: 0-7 and c1-c2
-Wrap pairs: 1-6, 2-5 and a4-d2
+* Wrap pairs: 1-6, 2-5 and a4-d2

 ## Rules
 * Make pairs with the same Sum